chromakey-io/django-lumberjack/README.rst

 Note: This will force ``settings.DEBUG`` to ``True``.

-Though, all the loggers should work from within apache or what-have-you.

-DEBUG must be on however, for the SQL modules to function.
+This is necessary only if you want to use workzeug.
+All of the middlewares will work with the regular runserver.

 -------
 Modules
 -------

-The modules are the same as the devserver, only the have been implemented as middleware.
+The modules are the same as the devserver, only the have been implemented as middleware and simplified.

 lumberjack.middleware.sql.SQLRealTimeModule
   Outputs queries as they happen to the terminal, including time taken.